andreas-u/codex/README.md

 ## Conventions

 When referring to entity attributes that represent a human readable label use the column name `title` instead of `name`.
 This keeps database names consistent with the Kotlin domain model.

+## API Documentation

+Swagger UI is available when the application runs, providing interactive API docs at `http://localhost:8080/swagger-ui`.
+The raw OpenAPI specification can be retrieved from `http://localhost:8080/openapi`.